rydercodes/Counting-People/README.md

 %pip install -qr requirements.txt # install dependencies
 %pip install -q roboflow
 ```
-After that we should add torch and os libraries
+Afterward, we need to add the torch and os libraries to our project.
+This can be done by including the following lines of code
 ```ruby
 import torch
 import os
 from IPython.display import Image, clear_output  # to display images
 print(f"Setup complete.
 Using torch {torch.__version__} ({torch.cuda.get_device_properties(0).name if torch.cuda.is_available() else 'CPU'})")
 ```
-Then, we should import our dataset from the roboflow
+Once the libraries are imported, we can proceed to import our dataset from Roboflow.
+This step is crucial for accessing the annotated images and frames.
+The specific code for importing the dataset may vary depending on the format and structure of the dataset provided by Roboflow.
 ```ruby
 from roboflow import Roboflow
 rf = Roboflow(model_format="yolov5", notebook="ultralytics")